johnpankowicz/govmetting-testbfg-2/PublicSystem/Client/BrowserApp/src/Readme.txt

 because the latest angular2seed uses the newer routing method in angular 2.
 The new way is to bootstrap our app with an array of routes using the provideRouter function.
 Angular2seed also added a config service in app\shared\config.
-This is a report of the changed files in the sample app (from june to July):

 Each routable component folder now has a "<name>.routes.ts" file.
 And there is a "app.routes.ts" file in /app.